farhangus/Sniffles2_plot/README.md

 - upsetplot

 ## usage
-For running the program for numbers of files in a sepcific directory:
+For running the program for numbers of vcf files in a sepcific directory:
      python3 sniffles2_plots.py -i <target directory>

-For running the program for single file:
+For running the program for single vcf file:
      python3 sniffles2_plots.py -i <file_name> -o <output_folder>